Mini-Batch Stochastic Halpern Algorithm for Nonexpansive Fixed Point Problems: Stochastic Nonexpansive Fixed Point Problem

-Here, we give two examples of $T_\xi$ and $T$ satisfying Assumption (A2) \cite[Example 2.1]{minibatchKM}.
-The first is a convex feasible problem of finding the intersection $C$ of many closed convex sets $C_i$s.
-Here, we define a mapping $T$ for all $\bm{x} \in \mathbb{R}^d$ by
+Let us examine two examples of $T_\xi$ and $T$ satisfying Assumption (A2) \cite[Example 2.1]{minibatchKM}.
+As our first example, consider the convex feasible problem of taking the intersection $C$ of multiple closed convex sets $C_i$.
+For this example, the following mapping $T$ is used: